fetch4/GISS-GC/.dev/README.md

 ```
 Note that in order to run the model with `--giss-only` or not, you will need to
 have built the model in the same way.

+## Configuration scripts

+The `.dev/config` subdirectory contains five configuration files for GEOS-Chem
+and the HEMCO emissions module that provide good starting points for GISS-GC
+development.
+(Again, these are not intended for general users as they may not
+produce scientifically interesting output.)
+The configuration scripts are
+automatically picked up by the developer utility scripts mentioned in the
+previous section.

+The configuration scripts are:
+* `geoschem_config.yml` - top level configuration file for GEOS-Chem.
+* `HEMCO_Config.rc` - top level configuration file for HEMCO.
+* `HISTORY.rc` - output configuration for GEOS-Chem.
+* `HEMCO_Diagn.rc` - output configuration for HEMCO.
+* `species_database.yml` - configuration file for species used by GEOS-Chem.